RS48199/Projects/README.md

 # Welcome

 I am Rúben Silva and this is my GitHub for my Academic and Personal Projects.

-# Structure
+# Structure (See in RAW/code View)
 Main
   |---README.md
   |---Academic